 How do you create the next generation of world leaders?
 You start with a 23-acre campus and learning that comes from within.

-The GUS Pre-K program embraces the idea of the classroom environment as “the third teacher.”
-What this means is that the classroom provides a stimulating and inspirational base for learning and is filled with materials and learning areas that are intentionally designed, educationally rich, and naturally appealing to the children.
+The GUS Pre-K program embraces the idea of the classroom environment as “the third teacher" - the classroom provides a stimulating and inspirational base for learning, and is filled with materials and learning areas that are intentionally designed, educationally rich, and naturally appealing to the children.
 Our belief is that learning is enriched through the exploration and manipulation of open-ended as well as carefully teacher-prepared sets of materials.
 Opportunities for collaboration abound as children work together with these materials and express ideas as a group.
 Through hands-on work in the classroom, children develop skills and build knowledge about their world.
 Through observation, discussion, and work with the children, the teachers develop an understanding of their skills, abilities, and interests.
 The interplay of these classroom relationships fosters each child’s unique development.
 Children discover that their classroom is a resource and they develop a strong sense of ownership, both over their use of the room itself and over their learning process.
 They come to see teachers as collaborators and guides and the classroom as their laboratory.
 When children are introduced to school in this way, their learning experience will be as deep, rich, and meaningful as their imagination, effort, and work can stretch–and a life-long love of learning will be born.

 The Pre-K classroom, with a design shown above, consists of several subject-specific areas, and the day has a variety of work periods designed for children to learn independently and collaboratively, through hands-on work with materials and through small-group teacher-led activities.
 The Pre-K program also benefits from having access to all of the facilities of the GUS campus, including two art studios, a music room, a dance studio, a maker space, a gym, a greenhouse, and a 23-acres campus that includes a nature trail and wetlands.

-View our sample schedule, and see below for a general description of the major classroom subject areas:
+See below for a general description of the major classroom subject areas:

 Whether children are coming to school for their first year or again after many years, they are faced daily with big questions: Who am I when I’m away from my family?
 What do I like?
 How do I get the things I need and want?
 From the earliest days of the year, children are discovering their interests and the range of choices they can make at school, they're connecting with classmates and forming friendships, and they're developing a sense of themselves as learners.
 With teacher support and nurturing, children develop their sense of self and their identity, and they cultivate their independent spirit.
 Simultaneously, they learn to navigate the opportunities and challenges that come with being members of a community.
 Through their shared work, play, and reflections, children experience the joys of collaboration and the struggles that can arise, and they develop problem solving skills.
 Each day at school is ultimately a journey of self discovery and growth.